Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Consideration of Fairness

 \subsection{Minimize maximum load shed}

 The first fairness method we consider is minimizing the maximum load shed per bus over the course of the wildfire period.
-Let $S^n_{j}$ be the running tally of the actual load shed at bus $n \in \mathcal{N}$ from day $1$ to $j$ of the wildfire period:

-where $\eta \in [0,1]$ is a forgetting factor.
-Let $S_{\text{max}}$ be an optimization variable that designates the maximum discounted load shed over the wildfire period experienced at a single bus $n \in \mathcal{N}$.
-We enforce this relationship via the constraints:

-Abusing notation, let $\mathcal{F} = \{S_{\text{max}} \}$.
-In other words, for this fairness method, the relevant variable to measure the fairness of load shedding decisions is $S_\text{max}$.
-Let the fairness function $F_j(\cdot)$ for this method be:
+Let $F_j^{\text{max}}(\cdot)$ be defined as:

 where the terms with maximums are used to scale the function such that feasible outputs are in the range $[0,1]$.
-Note that these terms are functions of parameters, not variables, and thus $F_{j}(\cdot)$, as defined above, is linear in the variable $S_{\text{max}}$.
+Note that these terms are functions of parameters, not variables, and thus $F_{j}^{\text{max}}(\cdot)$, as defined above, is linear in the variable $S_{\text{max}}$.
 The denominator is non-zero since there will always be some demand $d > 0$.
+When considering this fairness method, we solve optimization problem \eqref{PSPS-Fair} with $F_j(\cdot) \leftarrow F_j^{\text{max}}(\cdot)$ in objective function \eqref{fair objective func}.
+Note that the variable $S_{\text{min}}$ and the constraint \eqref{range_min} are unnecessary in this formulation.